dghohens/100-days-of-code/log.md

 **Today's Progress**: I went through Warmup-1 > sleep_in on CodingBat, and completed Challenge 1 from PyBites

-**Thoughts** I didn't make much progress today, and I felt that every single step was a struggle.
+**Thoughts**: I didn't make much progress today, and I felt that every single step was a struggle.
 I'm looking forward to getting better at this!

 **Link(s) to work**
 1. [CodingBat Warmup 1: sleep_in](https://codingbat.com/prob/p173401)